 The original Markdown Service Tools were created in Perl, Bash and Ruby and made into Services using ThisService.
 I found the Services created by Automator in Snow Leopard to be a bit slow, but have switched to using Automator for newer Services created in Lion and later.
 All Services sometimes lag on the first run, but are quite fast for me after first use.

-Markdown Service Tools is a collection of OS X Services to make creating Markdown-formatted text that much easier.
-Services work in any Cocoa based application.
+The Markdown Service Tools are a collection of OS X Services designed to make creating Markdown-formatted text that much easier.
+Services work in any OS X Cocoa based application.

 - Updated 3/10/13

 - Inline footnotes now accept an optional marker name